How Can You Tell the Difference Between a Good Performer Who Is Overwhelmed and a Poor Performer?

-Be careful not to get caught in the trap of rushing to judgement based on one set of metrics alone.
-Once you identify a productivity issue, drill down to determine the causes.
+Be careful not to get caught in the trap of rushing to judgement based on one set of metrics alone, such as the average paralegal caseload at your firm.
+And once you identify a productivity issue, drill down to determine the causes.
 Underperforming employees can be incompetent … or overloaded.
 Some things to consider:

 - If you have identified incompetence as the issue, do you need to provide additional training, or is there a lack of interest, drive, or ability?